Harry-Warner/mars-rover/README.md

 ## Future improvements
 - Use typescript for type safety
-- Use a readable stream to read in chunks for improved performance with extra large files
+- Use a readable stream to read in chunks for improved performance on extra large files
 - Implement caching where applicable
 - Add a validation workflow using github actions